top of page

 MANUAL LYMPHATIC DRAINAGE—Vodder Technique

-Manual Lymphatic Drainage is a specific gentle manual technique designed to increase the absorption and movement of lymph and interstitial fluid to reduce swelling, pain and the buildup of scar tissue.
-Surgeries, radiation and soft tissue injuries disrupt the architecture of the lymphatic vessels and nodes.
+In the oncology setting, MLD can assist with post surgical recovery, edema reduction, pain control, hematoma reduction, relaxation and improved sleep.
+Surgeries, radiation and soft tissue injuries during cancer treatment can disrupt the architecture of the lymphatic vessels and nodes.
 Scar tissue and fascial restrictions can also interrupt or restrict the superficial lymphatic flow.
-Swelling hinders the healing process and recovery after injuries or surgeries.

 May be used for: